clay-k0/notes/README.md

-# My University Notes and Stuff
+# My Notes and Stuff